cmattatall/adcs_firmware/README.md

 ## Building

-run python3 ./compile.py
+Internally, the project builds using cmake.
+To ease non-cmake users into the development environment, a python script (./compile.py) has been provided.
+Various command line arguments can be provided to the script to configure and build for the target microcontroller (rather than on the developer's native system), set the build type, change the verbosity level, and so on.

 The build script has various options available.
-To view options,
+To view options, the --help flag can be used:

     $python3 ./compile.py --help

-## TASKS
+## Visual Studio Code Integration

+### Tasks and Command Palette

 Instead of using the command line, there are also several tasks that have been automated using visual studio code integration